 Those who are in the know make Alicia's their first stop after arriving in Honolulu.
 The market is in an unpretentious commercial area about a 3-minute drive east of the airport.
 From the outside, you'd think you were entering an anonymous supermarket.
 Head straight toward the back, where there's a deli-style counter that dishes out a huge range of fresh delights.
 There are nearly a dozen types of Alicia's poke, which is about as celebrated as Ono's—the roast pork with crispy skin and kimchee is wildly coveted (although you'll have to eat it in your car, as there's no seating).

-Alicia's is also a good place to try some li hing—the same savory salted plum treat that Leonard's uses to dust some of its malasadas.
+Alicia's, which (fortunately for us all) survived a fire in 2018, is also a good place to try some li hing—the same savory salted plum treat that Leonard's uses to dust some of its malasadas.
 Brought to the island years ago by Chinese workers, li hing has a distinct taste that's almost like licorice.
 It's one of the most popular flavors on the island, appearing in drinks, candies, salad dressings, and other foodstuffs you'd never think to use it with.
 Also make sure to try some "crack seed"—preserved fruit in which the seeds inside have been cracked to intensify flavor.
 This has been one of Oahu's favorite snacks for generations.